Community reeling after mass shooting inside Capital Gazette newsroom

 "The Capital Gazette is my hometown paper, and I have the greatest respect for the fine journalists, and all the men and women, who work there," Hogan said in a statement.
 "They serve each day to shine light on the world around us so that we might see with more clarity and greater understanding."

-'We are putting out a damn paper'Reporters and editors of the Capital Gazette vowed in the wake of the attack they would publish a paper even after the death of five of their colleagues.
-They worked alongside reporters from the Baltimore Sun, which owns the newspaper
+'We are putting out a damn paper'Reporters and editors at the Capital Gazette vowed in the wake of the attack they would publish a paper even after the death of their five colleagues.
+Through their grief, they worked alongside reporters from the Baltimore Sun, which owns the newspaper.

 "There will be a Capital Friday," tweeted Capital Gazette photojournalist Joshua McKerrow.